 The Glenn Black Laboratory is a repository for archaeological artifacts, data, and documentation for sites in the Midwest including those associated with Indiana’s largest archaeological site, Angel Mounds State Historic Site.

-The IU Herbarium is a research museum with 150,000 specimens.
-It is the official herbarium for the State of Indiana and holds the collections of Charles Deam (the basis of The Flora of Indiana).
+The IU Herbarium is a research museum with 161,000 plant specimens.
+It holds the largest and historically most important collection of Indiana plants from Charles and Stella Deam (which were the basis of The Flora of Indiana).

 Founded by Dr. Alfred Kinsey in 1947, the Kinsey Institute Collections document a persistent pursuit of sexual expressions, sexual understanding and knowledge, from the erotic images on a Roman oil lamp to the landmark studies of Dr. Kinsey to current research.